SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 (the evidence being unemployment) and it should be more equitably distributed (the evidence being we have no democracy).

+### Never Ask for a Hard Currency

+The issuer can run out of the commodity backing a hard currency.
+You never want that thing.
+Maybe short-run, but then you are doing nothing else but trading a commodity, and if on a spot price then currency price is immaterial (literally).

+In politics you _seriously_ never want _your_ government using a hard currency.
+When they run out, what do you think will happen, fool?

+It is not going to be the wealthy hoarders and land owners crying at the (otherwise unnecessary) unemployment queue.

 ---

 Unlike the neoreactionaries, I love the "normies".
 It is not a derogatory